rdpopov/nvim-sak/README.md

 Also it is inefficient in it's implementation, the indented use case is small files and small changes.
 Otherwise I think it will cause too many updates.
 Still haven't had any problems.
-For anything big, better straight use sed
+For anything big, better straight use sed.
+This thing is kind of for the middle ground.
+Edit too little worth a sed but too big to be one edit.

 By default it uses mark `z` and register `z` during normal operation.